By Mehmet Kurtkaya

 EURASIAN MIGRATIONS MAP: ORIGINS OF ANCIENT CIVILIZATIONS

-This is the map that can help anyone studying linguistics, history, anthropology and haplogroups, in short anyone studing the history of humanity.
+This is the map that can help anyone studying linguistics, history, anthropology and haplogroups, in short anyone studying the history of humanity.

 MIGRATIONS INTO EUROPEThere are only two physical routes towards Europe from Asia: